LuccaSA/lucca-front/packages/ng/step-by-step.md

   update src\app\lol\lol.module.ts
 ```

-`-a=src` tells ng-cli to use application src, so it will generate everything in `/src/app/...`. by default it will use the demo application so you have to specify if you want to create something in `/src`
+> - `-a=src` tells ng-cli to use application src, so it will generate everything in `/src/app/...`. by default it will use the demo application so you have to specify if you want to create something in `/src`

-always generate the module first, that way you have a module for our new component
+> - always generate the module first, that way you have a module for our new component
+> - `--export=true` tells ng-cli to make the declaring module (here `LuLolModule`) to also export the component
 don't forget to update the generated classes to add the prefix `Lu`: `LolModule` -> `LuLolModule`. it wll prevent conflicts for applications using the lib

 ### Necessary exports